PrathicaShettyM/JS-WeatherApp/README.md

 ```
 1. Open Weather API for fetching instanteneous weather details of any location
-2. Error Handling incase of any wrong entry of city name.
+2. Error Handling incase of any wrong entry of city name. place name
 ```